 What is the current situation?

-GB is thrilled to hear of the safe return of 22 young women – Amina in May and 21 in October.
+GB is thrilled to hear of the safe return of 22 young women – Amina in May 2016 and 21 in October 2016 and 82 were returned on 7 May 2017.
 Read more here.
-197 young women (and countless others with no names) still remain without their freedom.
+112 young women (and countless others with no names) still remain without their freedom.

 Six of them are our GB sisters – Abigail, Deborah, Grace, Awa, Esther and Deborah.